wai-blue/adios-docs/Documentation/5. Core Components/Model.md

 ```

 ### treeParams($params)
-TODO

 Allows you to modify the parameters of the model's tree before rendering.
-For full list of tree parameters see [Tree view]("../5.
+For full list of tree parameters see [Tree view]("../6.
 Views/Tree.html").
 You can override this funtion for additional functionality, for example based on the result of an IF statment you can change a parameter of the tree.

 ```php
 $model->treeParams($params);